NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

     Specify the output file type.

 --x-offset <float (default: 0)>
-    Add a horizontal offset to the DEM.
+    Add a longitude offset (in degrees) to the DEM.

 --y-offset <float (default: 0)>
-    Add a horizontal offset to the DEM.
+    Add a latitude offset (in degrees) to the DEM.

 --z-offset <float (default: 0)>
-    Add a vertical offset to the DEM.
+    Add a vertical offset (in meters) to the DEM.

 --rotation-order <string (default: xyz)>
     Set the order of an Euler angle rotation applied to the 3D